ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/mapping/models.md

 There are three relatively simple ways to mitigate or hide this issue if desired.
 1. When exporting the map to `.obj` in PDSMS, **increase the `Tile Upscaling`** factor from the default value of `1` to something very slightly larger (e.g. `1.01`).
 This is essentially increasing the sizes of all polygons on the map  very slightly, creating a situation where they are overlapping, preventing the gap from being visible.
 2. Use **'underplating'** to hide the effect, by placing large polygons of a similar (or same) coloured texture underneath the visible maps.
 3. Adjust the **emulator's rendering/video settings**.
 Some example settings for MelonDS are shown below.
-With the default MelonDS settings on the left, and some adjusted settings on the right.
-The exact "interal resolution" setting may vary between computers.
+With `OpenGL` rendering on the left, and `Software` rendering on the right.
+The internal resolution setting may be tweaked to procdue better results, but total removal of the gaps under all circumstances requires switching to `Software` rendering.

 Option 1 is simple to do and usually does not result in adverse effects, but would require all maps (even vanilla ones) to be adjusted in such a way.
 Option 2 requires more specific intention, is more difficult on maps with varied colouration and/or differences in height, and adds load to the game by requiring more polygons to be loaded for any given map.
 Option 2 is, however, used in various places in the vanilla games, such as many caves.
 Option 3 (or similar per emulator) requires no ROM hacking at all, and impacts on vanilla ROM experience as well.
-It is *possible* that this will not render all materials correctly at all times, so may not be suitable as a permanent solution, and may have undesirable effects that have not been noted.
+Using `Software` rendering is mimicing the Nintendo DS hardware's rendering capabiltiies most faithfully.

 ![](resources/gaps_in_map_geometry.png)
 ![](resources/melonds_reduce_poly_edge_render_gaps.gif)